 Not surprisingly, railway lines were targets.
-The bombs that fell at St Johns and the common (see seperate articles under 'Other Attacks') were both probably aimed at the railway line through Kenilworth, but I have yet to hear of an attempt to attack the station.
+The bombs that fell at St Johns and the common were both probably aimed at the railway line through Kenilworth, but I have yet to hear of an attempt to attack the station

-I have been told, by two independant witnesses, that an armed train ran through Kenilworth, coming down the line from Berkswell.
-It carried a former naval gun; "When they let that go, it didn't half make a bang!"
+I have been told, by two independent witnesses, that an armed train ran through Kenilworth, coming down the line from Berkswell.
+It carried a former naval gun; “When they let that go, it didn’t half make a bang”.

-Other reports mention a regular ammunition train passing through Kenilworth that was on ocassions attacked locally.
+Other reports mention a regular ammunition train passing through Kenilworth that was on occasions attacked locally.

 The railway system was used for the dispersion of vital commodities, one obvious example of this was the building of the Ministry of Supply Stores in Priory Road near to the station.
 At the Mill End siding complex, until the war used by Street’s the fellmongers, food warehousing was set up in 1940 by Laxon’s, Mr Laxon himself living in town.